4 financial considerations before changing jobs

 There are pros and cons with each option, so you may want to consider talking with a financial professional to help you navigate your options and provide guidance on how to allocate assets in your account.

 Look past the salary when evaluating a new job and examine your compensation as a whole.
 Does the bonus or commission structure mirror your previous role, or will you need to adjust your budget?

 Don’t forget about bonuses tied to stock.
 Stock options can offer company shares at discounted prices but may have a “vesting” period, meaning they aren’t available to purchase until you’ve worked at the company for a certain amount of time.

 If you have stock options that you haven’t yet exercised, you’ll likely want to determine if they’ll expire when you leave.
 Carefully examine your vesting schedule so you don’t miss out.
 If your stock options will vest soon or you’re about to receive a cash or stock bonus, you may want to time your exit to best take advantage of those opportunities.

 Think about how your benefits will change as you transition to a new job.

 A new position might have a higher salary on paper, but if the employer offers fewer benefits, it could cost more in the long run.

-Make sure you’re noting any benefits you may be losing or gaining as you reorganize your finances for a new job, such as healthcare, short- and long-term disability, other insurance coverage or subsidized daycare.
+Make sure you’re noting any benefits you may be losing or gaining as you reorganize your finances for a new job, such as work-from-home flexibility, paid time off, health insurance, short- and long-term disability, other insurance coverage or subsidized daycare.
 Any benefits that you may have to cover yourself should factor into your budgeting.

 If relocation is required, be sure to carefully evaluate any relocation offer.
 Some companies may be willing to pay for some or all your moving and relocation expenses.
 This can be done via a lump sum payment to you or by directly paying movers.
 Be sure to look at the tax and income considerations of any relocation package you review.